agra-uni-bremen/symex-vp/README.md

 # SymEx-VP

-A RISC-V RV32 virtual prototype based on [riscv-vp][riscv-vp github] with [symbolic execution][wikipedia symex] support.
+A [concolic testing][wikipedia ct] framework for RISC-V embedded software with support for [SystemC][systemc website] peripheral models.

 ## About

+SymEx-VP focuses explicitly on testing software for constrained embedded devices (e.g. as used in the Internet of Things).
+This software often interacts very closely with low-level hardware peripherals and in order to support these interactions, during simulation-based software testing, SymEx-VP supports [SystemC][systemc website] peripheral models.
+SystemC is a C++ class library for modeling hardware peripherals.
+SystemC is often used to create executable models of an entire hardware platform, so-called Virtual Prototypes (VPs).
+Using these SystemC peripherals models, SymEx-VP allows injecting test inputs into the software simulation via the [MMIO][wikipedia mmio] peripheral interface.
+Thereby allowing tests of embedded software with only minimal software modifications.

-This software allows symbolic execution (or more specifically [concolic testing][wikipedia ct]) of RISC-V RV32IMC machine code.
-Symbolic variables can be introduced through modeled hardware peripherals.
-Branches based on introduced symbolic values are tracked and as soon as execution terminates new assignments for symbolic variables are determined by negating encountered branch conditions (Dynamic Symbolic Execution).
+Based on injected inputs, SymEx-VP allows [symbolic execution][wikipedia symex] (or more specifically [concolic testing][wikipedia ct]) of RISC-V RV32IMAC machine code.
+Branches based on injected symbolic values are tracked and as soon as execution terminates new assignments for symbolic variables are determined by negating encountered branch conditions (Dynamic Symbolic Execution).
 For each new assignment, the software [simulation is restarted][systemc restart] from the beginning, thereby (ideally) enabling exploration of all paths through the program based on the introduced symbolic variables.

-Presently, address concretization is utilized as a memory model, thus the analysis is sound but not complete.
+SymEx-VP is implemented on top of the existing [riscv-vp][riscv-vp github] codebase and integrates this existing VP with the [clover][clover github] concolic testing library.
+More details on SymEx-VP are provided in the [SymEx-VP paper][symex-vp paper].

+## Features

+* Concolic execution of RISC-V RV32IMAC machine code
+* Accurate hardware peripheral modeling via the SystemC C++ library
+* Support for injecting concolic test inputs via the MMIO peripheral interface
+* Integrated [GDB][gdb website] stub to ease debugging of encountered errors
+* Support for many embedded operating systems (e.g. [RIOT][riot website], [Zephyr][zephyr website], …)

 ## Cloning